 What kind of rental property can I turn the house into?

 The property can become a regular rental, such as for long-term tenants, or a vacation rental!
-Choosing the right avenue for renting should be based on the property’s location and the area’s need.
-For example, a house near a college town serves as a great rental property for students; a cottage in the mountains would be better as a vacation rental.
+Choosing the right avenue for renting should be based on the property’s location and the area’s needs.
+For example, a house near a college town is a great rental property for students; a cottage in the mountains would be better as a vacation rental.

 Are there any other financial qualifications?

 Yes, though these will vary by lender.
 You will need:

 - A good credit score (aim for at least 700, preferably higher)